Sissinghurst Castle, Kent

 Our luxury accommodation for this five-night tour will be in the Astor Wing and the Anne Boleyn Wing, an Edwardian Wing designed in the Tudor style attached to Hever Castle by an enclosed bridge over the moat.
 The comfortably appointed accommodation offers antique furnishings and original features along with all the modern comforts required – ensuite bathrooms, wifi and luxury textiles.
 We will have exclusive use of the Astor wing during our stay.
 There is an outdoor heated pool, tennis court and billiards room for your exclusive use.
 Guests can access parts of the garden when it is closed to the public.

 |Tour cost per person (sharing twin or double room)||Single Supplement (for single occupancy of a double room)|

-PRICES INCLUDE: Accommodation at a 4-star hotel with en-suite facilities based on twin/double room share; buffet breakfast daily; 2 lunches and 5 dinners; admissions to gardens; deluxe coach travel with professional driver; guided tours as described in an information pack provided at the start of the tour; services of your Sisley tour director throughout; arrival transfers are included only if you are joining the tour at Heathrow Airport on the first morning of the tour.
+PRICES INCLUDE: Exclusive accommodation at Hever Castle with en-suite facilities based on twin/double room share; buffet breakfast daily; 1 lunch and 5 dinners; admissions to gardens and RHS Hampton Court Garden Festival on members-only day; one year’s membership to the RHS; deluxe coach travel with professional driver; guided tours as described in an information pack provided at the start of the tour; services of your Sisley tour director throughout; arrival transfers are included only if you are joining the tour at Heathrow Airport on the first morning of the tour.